michaeldyrynda/deckset/Introducing Laravel/presentation.md

 ```

 ---
+[.build-lists: false]

 # _**Configuration**_

-* The core settings of your Laravel application live in files in the `config` folder.
+* The core settings of your Laravel application live in files in the `config` folder
-* These files simpley return an array
+* These files simply return an array

 ```php
 // config/app.php